gke/UAVXGUI/README.md

 # UAVXGUI
-Groundstation GUI for UAVXArm32F4 and STM Flash Loader in separate repository to UAVXArm32F4 to reduce download volume.
+Groundstation GUI for UAVXArm32F4 separate repository to UAVXArm32F4 to reduce download volume.